kovinevmv/getcontact/README.md

 ## Warning

-This project is not intended for downloading getkontakt database.
+This project is not intended for downloading GetContact database.
 This project provides the opportunity to receive information by phone number **with a limited number of requests for one token per month**.
 Several examples of tokens are posted in the repository.
 **If the script does not work, use your tokens.**

 ## About